AurelicButter/AniList-Node/documentation.md

 - `media.meanScore` | Mean score of all the user's scores
 - `media.synonyms` | Media's alternative titles
 - `media.trends` | Media's daily trend status.
 An array of objects that gives four values per object: date, trending, popularity, and inProgress
 - `media.staff` | An array of credited staff.
-Gives two values per object: id and their name (string given as "first last")
+Gives two values per object: id and their name (given as "first last")
-- `media.characters` | An array of characters with two values per object: id and their name (string given as "first last")
+- `media.characters` | An array of characters with two values per object: id and their name (given as "first last")
 - `media.reviews` | An array of objects.
 Gives four values per object: id, score, summary, and body (main text of the review)
 - `media.popularity` | The number of users with the media on their list
 - `media.trending` | The amount of related activity in the past week.